Proposed Hawk Board UNESCO Application for the National Inventory

 Please include details about: Who the community of practice is (including active participants and knowledge bearers, and/or your audience, if relevant); Where it takes place (including any connections to other parts of the UK or internationally); How often your element is practised; Any associated objects such as the tools, instruments, costumes, materials or products; and If there are any commercial activities relating to your element - how do they benefit the community.
 Please note, brand names or trademarks should not be included unless they are part of the title of the living heritage.

-Our practitioners continue our traditional art of Falconry (hunting wild quarry by means of trained hawks) all over UK using both our British species, exotic species and hybrid birds of prey.
-Now we breed our own raptors self-sustainably so no longer use wild-sourced birds.
-Our breeders are internationally respected for the quality of the raptors they produce, supporting falconry traditions in other countries.
-We also work on the conservation of British raptors, such as restoring the Goshawk, Red Kite and Barn Owl, as well as international species of raptors.
-Many Falconers visit schools, often with live birds to provide real life experience.
-Centres provide displays and courses and many rehabilitate injured raptors.
-The Houses of Parliament, airports and landfill sites are protected by professional teams of pest controllers using eco-friendly raptors.
-Others meet to race their birds, while many enjoy interacting with them as a hobby, establishing intense personal relationships such as Helen Macdonald’s in ‘H is for Hawk’.
-Owls are popular.
+Hawk Board and its members work on conservation of British raptors, such as restoring the Goshawk, Red Kite and Barn Owl, as well as international species of raptors.
+Falconry centres provide displays and courses, and many rehabilitate injured raptors.
+The Houses of Parliament, airports and landfill sites are protected by professional pest controllers using eco-friendly raptors.
+Falconers visit schools, often with live birds to provide real life experience.
+Others meet to fly their birds, while many enjoy interacting with them as a hobby, establishing personal relationships like Helen Macdonald’s in ‘H is for Hawk’.

-The equipment used, such as hoods and jesses, date back hundreds of years and are now supplemented by modern technology such as GPS tracking and training drones.
+Traditional falconry equipment, such as hoods and jesses whose design dates back hundreds of years, are still used today and produced by craftsmen.
+Now supplemented by modern technology such as GPS tracking and training drones.

 3. Do you consider the element to be endangered, e.g. likely to die out?